-Prosecutors arraign Nana Rybena, husband in alleged 170m-baht pyramid scheme case
+Nana Rybena, husband granted bail, barred from overseas travel in pyramid scheme case

 MONDAY, FEBRUARY 23, 2026

-Economic-crime prosecutors on Monday arraigned Rybina Intchai, known as Nana Rybena, her husband Prinya Intchai (Way Thaitanium) and two companies over alleged fraud, a pyramid-style public borrowing scheme, and forged documents tied to 11 complainants and losses of more than 170 million baht.
+Economic-crime prosecutors on Monday arraigned Rybina Intchai, known as Nana Rybena, and her husband Prinya Intchai (Way Thaitanium), along with two companies, over alleged fraud, a pyramid-style public borrowing scheme and forged documents linked to 11 complainants and losses topping 170 million baht — with the court later granting bail to Nana and Way and banning them from travelling abroad without permission.

 Prosecutors bring Nana, husband and co-defendants to court on Monday

-Prosecutors on February 23, 2026 (Monday) arraigned Rybina Intchai, also known as Nana Rybena, and her husband Prinya Intchai, known as Way Thaitanium, at the Criminal Court on Ratchadaphisek Road in a case involving alleged fraud and a pyramid-style investment scheme.
+Prosecutors on Monday arraigned Rybina Intchai, also known as Nana Rybena, and her husband Prinya Intchai, known as Way Thaitanium, at the Criminal Court on Ratchadaphisek Road over alleged fraud and a pyramid-style investment scheme, with the court later granting bail to both defendants and barring them from travelling abroad without permission.

 Economic-crime prosecutors also indicted two companies as co-defendants, bringing the total to four defendants in the case.